 - Occurs in Disney Channel movie Rip Girls.
 A girl named Sydney Miller inherited a valuable piece of land in a Hawaiian island.
 According to the terms of the will, she must go to that island to claim her inheritance in person and stay in there for two whole weeks before being allowed to do anything with the land.

-- A deleted scene in Young Frankenstein explains how Frederick inherited the estate of his very distant and disliked great-grandfather: said Baron Frankenstein had left his estate to his much closer relatives, naming each of them specificially, to be divided up evenly, unless Frederick had of his own choosing become a doctor and achieved some esteem in his field.
+- A deleted scene in Young Frankenstein explains how Frederick inherited the estate of his very distant and disliked great-grandfather: said Baron Frankenstein had left his estate to his much closer relatives, naming each of them specifically, to be divided up evenly, unless Frederick had of his own choosing become a doctor and achieved some esteem in his field.
 As this had indeed happened, all the money and property went to him.
 The idea was that the Baron wanted to give his inheritance to someone who would have some chance of erasing the stain on his family name.
-Baron Frankenstein left instructions to prevent his will's contents from being disclosed before it's been 100 from when he was born, meaning Frederick had until then to fulfill the condition.
+Baron Frankenstein left instructions to prevent his will's contents from being disclosed until a hundred years after he was born, meaning Frederick had until then to fulfill the condition.

 - The 1973 Black Comedy Arnold has a Gold Digger who marries the eponymous man— despite his being dead— and inherits his money as a stipend provided she stays by the corpse (embalmed, in an open coffin).
 Much of the film is taken up with Arnold's greedy relatives being killed off in... creative ways.